 - GoingGlobal- Search Job openings by Country with Entrance requirements

 - https://www.gooverseas.com/ - Search engine for international job, internship, teach abroad plus articles for relocating and tips for the process

 - www.transitionsabroad.com- articles about living and working abroad

 Entry and Visa Requirements

 You should carefully research all entry and work visa requirements for the country in which you plan to intern.
 The US State Department provides consular affairs sheets for each country that provide visa requirements and contact information for embassies and consulates in the US.
 Obtaining a visa for an internship that is paid or unpaid can be difficult.
 GoinGlobal is a worldwide job and internship postings and resources, including location specific career guides and entrance requirements.

 Competitive fellowship programs

 Competitive fellowship programs are a way to further your professional and academic careers.
 A wide range of programs can help you finance your undergraduate and/or graduate education, provide opportunities for networking and open doors to new worlds of possibility.

 Although many students are initially attracted by the monetary value of some awards, the real significance of these programs is the way they can propel your career to new levels.
 By participating in a fellowship program, you have a chance to discern your interests and ambitions as well as to develop transferable skills that can help you succeed on the job market or when applying to professional or graduate schools.

 There are programs for many different interests and many which offer international components.
 The key to success is to identify ways to match you ambitions, background and goals with the available programs at the right time.
-Visit the Competitive Fellowships and Awards Office to get started!
+Visit OURS to get started!
 The application deadlines are strict and oftentimes earlier than you would imagine.
 So begin today!